mnb1101/c-toxcore/docs/DHT-Group-Chats.md

 ## Moderation

 The founder has the ability to promote other peers to the moderator role.
-Moderators have all the privileges of normal users, and additionally have the power to kick, as well as give peers below the moderator role the roles of user and observer (see the [Group roles](#Group roles) section).
-Moderators can also modify the group topic.
+Moderators have all the privileges of normal users.
+In addition, they have the power to kick peers whose role is below moderator, as well as set their roles to anything below moderator (see the [Group roles](#Group roles) section).
+Moderators may also modify the group topic.
 Moderators have no power over one another; only the founder can kick or change the role of a moderator.

 <a name="Kicks" />

 ### Kicks

-When a peer is kicked from the group, his chat instance and all its associated data will be destroyed.
-This includes all public and secret keys.
-Additionally, the the peer will not receive any notifications; it will simply appear to them as if the group is inactive.
+When a peer is kicked from the group, he will be disconnected from all group peers, his role will be set to user, and his chat instance will be left in a disconnected state.
+His public key will not be lost; he will be able to reconnect to the group with the same identity.

 <a name="Moderator_list" />